denizyuret/Knet.jl/docs/install.rst

 ..
 TODO: register the Knet package for this to work

+By default Knet only installs the minimum requirements.
+Some examples use extra packages like GZip and JLD.
+GPU support requires the packages CUDArt, CUBLAS, CUDNN and CUSPARSE (0.3).
+These extra packages can be installed using additional ``Pkg.add()`` commands.
 If you have a GPU machine, you may need to type ``Pkg.build("Knet")`` to compile the Knet GPU kernels.
 If you do not have a GPU machine, you don't need ``Pkg.build`` but you may get some warnings indicating the lack of GPU support.
 Usually, these can be safely ignored.
 To make sure everything has installed correctly, type ``Pkg.test("Knet")`` which should take a couple of minutes kicking the tires.
 If all is OK, continue with the next section, if not you can get help at the knet-users_ mailing list.

 Tips for developers
 -------------------